alexsavio/alexsavio.github.io/content/how_to_use_byobu.md

 ## Hotkeys

-Byobu has easy keybindings that utilize the function keys:
+Byobu has easy keybindings that use the function keys:

 * **F2**: Create a new window
 * **F3**: Move to previous window